annacalissano/GraphSpace/README.md

+Note: GraphSpace is moving into GeomStats python package!
+We apologize for possible usability issues within the transition process.
+Please check [geomstats](https://github.com/geomstats/geomstats) for an updated version!

 # GraphSpace
 Graph Space Package

 This python package allows to study populations of networks in the Graph Space geometric setting [1], as a special case of Structure Space introduced in [2].
 The package is organized as follow: